voc/voctomix/README-TRANSITIONS.md

 #### Swap

-A composite of source A and B _t(A,B)_ can be swapped by simply swapping A and B like in this example:
+A composite of source A and B _c(A,B)_ can be swapped by simply swapping A and B like in this example:

 ![sidebyside  composite](doc/transitions/images/sidebyside.png)
 ![sidebyside  composite](doc/transitions/images/sidebyside-swapped.png)